DataMX/RepData_PeerAssessment1/PA1_template.md

 Using default `echo = TRUE` for the entire R markdown document.

 ## Loading and preprocessing the data

-1.The piece of code changes the directory into the working directory using `setwd()`, unzips with `unzip()` and loads the file with `read.csv()`.
+1. This piece of code changes the directory into the working directory using `setwd()`, unzips with `unzip()` and loads the file with `read.csv()`.

-2.The `lubridate` package loaded is used to convert dates.
+2. The `lubridate` package loaded is used to convert dates.
 The `dplyr` package will be used for data table manipulation throughout.
-I convert the interval to a factor for future steps.
+I converted the interval type to  factor for future steps.

 ```r